cledvina/xpath-url-extraction/README.md

 We will use [XPath](https://www.w3schools.com/xml/xpath_intro.asp) to extract a list of links and copy this list to the clipboard.
 You can then paste this list to path.txt.

-### 1. Open the console in Chrome
+### Instructions
-To open the Chrome console open View > Developer > JavaScript console (or right click on a web page and select "inspect".)
+1. To open the Chrome console open View > Developer > JavaScript console (or right click on a web page and select "inspect".)

-### 2. Copy the contents of xpath.js and paste it into the console after the >.
+2. Copy the contents of xpath.js and paste it into the console after the >.

-### 3. Update the XPath in the first line (i.e. '//a') to fine-tune the location of nodes that contain proper links.
+3. Update the XPath in the first line (i.e. '//a') to fine-tune the location of nodes that contain proper links.

-### 4. Hit Enter and you should get a list of URLs along with a message telling you how many links have been copied to the clipboard.
+4. Hit Enter and you should get a list of URLs along with a message telling you how many links have been copied to the clipboard.